MickPaul24/MickPaul24/README.md

 👾 <b>Who is MickPaul?</b><br>
 🚀 I’m a code-slinging software engineer who writes logic by moonlight, breaks bugs by sunlight, and never turns down a strong cup of coffee.<br><br>

-🏀 When I’m not building beautiful UIs or architecting backends, I’m on the court throwing dimes and draining threes.<br>
+📊 When I’m not building stanning UIs or architecting backends, I’m on the charts marking AOI and sketching Fibs.<br>
 🎌 I dive deep into anime worlds like it’s second nature — from Tokyo streets to demon realms.<br>
 🎧 I live on music, thrive on caffeine, and write my best code when the world’s asleep.<br><br>

 💻 <b>Languages?</b> I speak HTML, CSS, JS, Java, C#, PHP, MS SQL and sarcasm😂.<br>
 🎨 <b>Tools?</b> Canva, VSCode, VisualStudio <br>
-🧠 <b>OS of choice?</b> Linux.
-Obviously.<br><br>
+🧠 <b>OS of choice?</b> Windows.
+Somewhat Linux.<br><br>

 In short: I build, I ball, I binge — all with a keyboard and coffee in hand.